 Plugins are one area where WordPress completely dominates PHP, so if you are confused between a WordPress website and vs PHP website.
 WordPress offers a huge selection of plugins that can make the website better in several ways.

 WordPress has over 40,000 free plugins to select and there are premium plugins too that can enhance your website’s performance.
 The best part is that the WordPress community is both huge and highly active, which means there are new plugins being developed every day.

 8. Flexibility & Customization

-Flexibility is one of the biggest concerns while deciding between WordPress vs PHP.
+Flexibility is one of the biggest concerns when deciding between WordPress and PHP.
 If you don’t know what kind of website you’re looking forward to building, then WordPress will be a better option.

 Technology never stops for anyone, and it will keep evolving.
 This is why we’re familiar with constant updates and bug fixes that keep websites operating smoothly.
 WordPress will receive constant updates to add new features and improve the level of security.
 It is easier to get on top of the latest updates with WordPress as they keep track of all the technological changes.

 Businesses that have their websites powered by PHP have to run countless software modules one by one to make any kind of changes to the websites.
 PHP allows you to develop and maintain scalable IT projects like a business website.
 The PHP code is transparent so it becomes easier for the developers to figure out the sections where changes are needed.
 When thinking about scalability, PHP is the better option.

 As we mentioned in the beginning, there is no way to fairly find the difference between WordPress and PHP.
 If you have the resources to build a website with coding, then PHP offers better flexibility, functionality, and security.
 WordPress websites are more suitable if you’re a beginner and looking forward to creating your website.